openfga/community/ADOPTERS.md

 # Who's using OpenFGA

-### Adopters
+OpenFGA is used by a wide range of companies and projects, and implementation services are offered by several consulting firms.

-Below is a list of projects that have adopted OpenFGA.
-If you have been using OpenFGA and your name is not on this list, send us a PR!
+If you are using OpenFGA or providing services and your name is not on this list, please send us a PR!

+## Companies/Projects using OpenFGA in production

 - [Okta FGA](https://fga.dev/)
 - [Twintag](https://twintag.com)